• Turing Post

 How can I explain my models?

 While explainable AI is a fairly old topic, it is still an area of active research.
-And, with the rise of LLMs and ethical concerns associated with them, its popularity has skyrocketed.
+And, with the rise of LLMs and the ethical concerns associated with them, its popularity has skyrocketed.
 With conventional models like linear regression and tree-based models, explaining them was effortless compared to the LLMs.
 For instance, in a linear model, the coefficient of each feature determined its significance and helped in explaining the model output.

 Image Credit: Zelros AI